HannahHealyQCA/1701QCA-Assessment2/index.md

 **
 **

-I made it so that when touch ground and P1 an the microbit's LEDs would light up.
+I made it so that when you touch ground and P1 an the microbit's LEDs would light up.
 This did work but it was not reliable and would only work sometimes.
 I also tried doing it with alligator clips connected to aluminium foil instead of fruit but this was even more unreliable.

 This is the code I used: